a-champi/counting_reducer/README.md

 You may also see any lint errors in the console.

 ### `Beschreibung`
-In diesem kleinen Projekt wird  `useState, useReducer und useContext` benutzt, um die Implemetacion zu vereinfachen.
+In diesem kleinen Projekt wird  `useState, useReducer und useContext` benutzt, um die Implementation zu vereinfachen.
 1. useState
 2. useContext
 3. useReducer